lightsail-network/strledger/README.md

   Stellar Ledger commands.

   This project is built on the basis of ledgerctl, you can check ledgerctl for more features.

 Options:
   -v, --verbose  Display exchanged APDU.
   --help         Show this message and exit.

 Commands:
-  app-info     Get Stellar app info. get-address  Get Stellar public address. sign-tx      Sign a base64-encoded transaction envelope. version      Get strledger version info.
+  app-info      Get Stellar app info. get-address   Get Stellar public address. sign-auth     Sign a base64-encoded soroban authorization... sign-tx       Sign a base64-encoded transaction envelope. sign-tx-hash  Sign a hex encoded transaction hash. version       Get strledger version info.
 ```

 ## Library Usage